CBSDLab/SD4DS_1-5/README.md

 # Simulation studies on the HPC using Stella Simulator

 This set of exercises introduces running Stella model simulation studies on the HPC using Stella Simulator.
+The exercises cover the basic steps for checking access to Stella Simulator on the HPC, running an interactive simulation study, and then running a batch simulation study.

 # 1. Cloning this repository in your user directory